Cottage Modern

 Getting Acquainted

-Kirsten and Steve* came to us with a classic client dilemma.
+Our clients came to us with a classic dilemma.
 They found the perfect property in the City of Falls Church, Virginia that possessed the simple post-war charm homeowners love.
 Unfortunately it needed renovation and lacked the functionality needed for a growing family.
-With the two of them working from home, a nanny and two kids running around they needed additional space.
+With both homeowners working from home, a nanny and two kids running around, they needed additional space.
 Confined spaces and an earlier garage-turned-playroom conversion at the rear of the house were limiting movement through the house.
 They knew they probably needed a home addition but weren’t clear on exactly what changes to make.
-They knew the best place to start, for them, was with a residential architect.
+They knew the best place to start was with a residential architect.

 Exterior view of new rear home addition, screened-in-porch and exterior siding, window/trim and roofing replacement that has imbued this home with historic cottage character